-Documentation of Texas residency will be required to prove residency.
+Documentation of Texas residency will be required in order to pay in-state tuition.
 Generally, the following documents may be used in meeting residency requirements:

 - Texas public, private, home school or high school transcript (if enrolled the last 12 months) showing three years of attendance and a graduation date. - Letter of employment on company letterhead (verifying one year of employment). - Proof of paying in-state tuition at a Texas public institution of higher education during the previous fall or spring semesters.
 Contact the Admissions and Records Office for additional information.